Ok folks, I’m going to keep this short and sweet! Let’s cut to the important facts.

 - Focus lock/tracking that bests the D850 and a superior frame rate of 10 shots/second.
 Great for sports/birding.

 - Great lens selection and quality.
 Sony lenses are shorter than Nikon/Canon DSLR lenses, generally lighter and have better sharpness edge to edge (see DXO testing scores below).
-They also are the only manufacturer to offer a programmable lens button that allows side button focusing, a game-changer for sports or bird shooters.
+Unlike Nikon & Canon they also offer a programmable lens button that allows side button focusing, a game-changer for sports or bird shooters.
 Ergo, use your left hand to focus on moving objects, use your right to depress the shutter.
 Improved my hit ratio 100%.

 - Manual focus option that allows 3/1 magnification of center spot to quickly achieve critical focus.
 Great tool for focus stacking.